Substance Use and Pregnancy

 Q. What are the risks of smoking while pregnant?

 A. Tobacco smoke can harm babies before and after they’re born.
-Smoking during pregnancy can damage the unborn baby’s lung and brain and may be linked to a higher risk of miscarriage.
+Smoking during pregnancy can damage the unborn baby’s lungs and brain and may be linked to a higher risk of miscarriage.
 Carbon monoxide in tobacco smoke can keep the developing baby from getting enough oxygen.
 Tobacco smoke also contains other chemicals that can harm unborn babies.
 Mothers who smoke are more likely to deliver their babies early.
 Preterm delivery is a leading cause of death, disability and disease among newborns.

 Risks of smoking during pregnancy include: